History of Housing

 The country had been crippled by natural disasters and civil war, leaving poverty and its struggles as a lingering burden on its people.
 As a result of these disasters and a slow economy; basic needs such as food, clothing and housing became even more difficult to acquire.

-A REQUEST FOR HELP WAS HEARD BY PAUL BRANDER, FORMER DIRECTOR OF RELIEF AND DEVELOPMENT FOR THE EMCC, WHO BEGAN SENDING TEAMS OF STUDENTS FROM ROCKY MOUNTAIN COLLEGE IN CALGARY TO BUILD SMALL HOMES FOR THE WORST DISPLACED AND AFFECTED.
+A REQUEST FOR HELP WAS HEARD BY EMCC (Now Shelter Canada), WHO BEGAN SENDING TEAMS OF STUDENTS FROM ROCKY MOUNTAIN COLLEGE IN CALGARY TO BUILD SMALL HOMES FOR THE WORST DISPLACED AND AFFECTED.